 Townshend had never shied away from exploring sociopolitical and sexual themes in his work, and that continued on Empty Glass, perhaps most notably on the song "Rough Boys," which serves as a rallying cry for anyone who might feel conflicted, misunderstood or persecuted because of their cultural or gender identity.
 In the album's liner notes, he wrote that the song was "dedicated to my children Emma and Minta and to the Sex Pistols," which is as good a way as any of summing up a song that can be said to be about homosexuality as much as it's about being true to yourself in the face of resistance.

-The album found little resistance on the pop charts, where it soared to No. 5 after its April 1980 release, making it clear that whatever happened with the Who in the future, Townshend had a willing audience for his work outside the band.
-The record’s performance proved telling — although the Who would soldier on for a couple more years and a pair of new albums (1981’s Face Dances and 1982’s It’s Hard), they’d soon split for the first time, and he’d spend most of the remainder of the decade focusing on his solo career.
+The album found little resistance on the pop charts, where it soared to No. 5 after its April 21, 1980 release, making it clear that whatever happened with the Who in the future, Townshend had a willing audience for his work outside the band.
+The record's performance proved telling: Although the Who would soldier on for a couple more years and a pair of new albums (1981's Face Dances and 1982's It's Hard), they'd soon split for the first time.
+Townshend would spend most of the remainder of the decade focusing on his solo career.